 The rest is of no importance, because through this dance I offer the viewer the chance to see themselves as the reflection in a mirror… I am myself and a whole at the same time.
 It is a listening between oneself and others…

-It is not necessary to have already practiced dance.
-Everyone can learn and master the techniques of the tour while respecting their own pace and dispositions.
-With time and practice, the dancer improves the power and speed of his turns, he pushes his own limits...
+No previous dance experience is necessary.
+Anyone can learn and master the techniques of the turn while respecting their own rhythm and disposition.
+With time and practice, dancers improve the power and speed of their turns, pushing back their own limits.

 No age restrictions.